o-o-overflow/dc2020f-casinooo-life-blackjack/README.md

 5. A controller can set a player token when sending the INIT message for a player, which should be sufficiently unique that it cannot be easily guessed by the other controllers, which will prevent them from spoofing messages that impacts their player.

-6. A controller can send an intentionally erronous BET message (i.e., the bet size exceeds their bank).
+6. A controller can send an intentionally erroneous BET message (i.e., the bet size exceeds their bank).
 In the error message information about the player's cards, which are set at INIT, are leaked.
 Although it is not the raw value of the cards, it is possible to determine how many cards 10 or greater will be in the player's starting hand.

 7. A controller can set cells that allow for a hot-restart of the controller.
 If a simple CRC check of the cells in the zone (0,0 to 600,600) equals 0 in a controller that's loaded at the start of a round, the controller will reboot and load a newly updated controller in the middle of a round.